ishtiaqniloy/TCP-RST-VideoStreaming/README.md

-# CSE_406_TCP_Reset_Attack_Video_Streaming
+# TCP_RST_VideoStreaming
 This repository contains the design and implementation (in python) of an attack tool to perform TCP reset attack on video streaming applications.
+This tool is tested on LAN as well as WAN.

 Scapy 2.4.0 package needs to be installed prior to performing the attack.
 To install scapy: pip install scapy==2.4.0